 Is this the year you’re determined to do something drastically different in the classroom?
 Maybe you’ve been teaching for decades and a particular lesson needs a fresh coat of paint.
-Maybe you’re a new teacher looking for ways to engage students in a challenging subject.
+Maybe you’re a new teacher looking for ways to tap into students' creativity.
 Don’t worry.
 We’ve got your back!

-- Get your students excited about writing with digital storytelling.
-ISTE emerging leader Kristy Andre shared how she taught digital storytelling to students in Cape Town, South Africa.
-Follow her step-by-step guide for replicating the project in your classroom
+ISTE emerging leader Kristy Andre shares how she taught digital storytelling to students in Cape Town, South Africa.
+Follow her step-by-step guide for replicating the project in your classroom.

-- A book report your students will love.
 Tired of that old standby, the book report?
 Educator Keith Ferrell shows you how to get your students creating movie trailers about their books.
-At the end of this project, students take away a one- to three-minute trailer containing details about the plot, characters and setting of the books they’ve enjoyed, and they’ve inspired and excited their fellow classmates to pick up new books and try out different genres.
+Students produce a 1-3 minute trailer on the plot, characters and setting of the books they’ve enjoyed, and inspire classmates to read the book and try out different genres.

-- Mystery Skype: Where in the world are they?
 The idea is incredibly simple, but how it unfolds can be downright magical.
-Sit back and marvel as your students use all of their background knowledge, tech savvy and common sense to figure out where another class of peers is in the world.
+Sit back and marvel as your students use all of their background knowledge and common sense to figure out where another class of peers is in the world.
 Wisconsin teacher Pernille Ripp explains how it works.

-- 5 standards-aligned lesson plans for the new school year.
-We end where we began, with lesson ideas from the Project ReimaginED community.
-This time you'll go to Europe to Discover French Regions, join forces on a Collaborative Habitat Project, sharpen your quills on Modern Julius Caesar and program 3D nightlights with Project Nightlight.
+In these educator-created lessons, you'll go to Europe to discover French Regions, join forces on a collaborative habitat project, sharpen your quills on modern Julius Caesar and program 3D nightlights with Project Nightlight.

 Diana Fingal is ISTE's director of editorial content and mom to two teenagers.